-- As per the SER, the CHENG programme undergoes a thorough annual and periodic evaluation processes, in accordance with the Quality Assurance and Enhancement Policy, the Quality Manual, and the Operational Plan.
+- As per the SER, the PICENG programme undergoes a thorough annual and periodic evaluation processes, in accordance with the Quality Assurance and Enhancement Policy, the Quality Manual, and the Operational Plan.
 The annual evaluation process includes inputs from different sources (i.e., admissions, assessment of PILOs, surveys, etc.), and results in an Annual SER, which is approved and endorsed by the Department Council.
 The Annual SER includes recommendations and improvement plan with clear allocated responsibilities and timeline.
-The Panel appreciates the sound process for the annual evaluation of the programme. - As per the SER, periodic review has been conducted in 2008, 2014 and 2020 to ensure that the programme meets ABET accreditation requirements, in addition to a periodic review in 2019 to place the programme on the NQF.
+The Panel appreciates the sound process for the annual evaluation of the programme. - As per the SER, periodic review of the programme has been conducted in 2008, 2014 and 2020 to ensure that the programme meets ABET accreditation requirements, in addition to a periodic review in 2019 to place the programme on the NQF.
 Furthermore, the SER, clarifies that the study plan was recently reviewed based on the benchmarking study conducted by the Department, the annual self-evaluation of the programme and the feedback received from the PAC and the SAC.
-The Panel learnt during interviews that as a result of the periodic review, a recent curriculum change plan was discussed and approved by all stakeholders and is currently undergoing implementation, where two new tracks are introduced (Process Systems and Oil & Gas).
-These amendments were commended by SAC and PAC members during the interviews.
-The QAAC, College Council, QAC, and the Department Council are responsible for monitoring the implementation of the periodic review recommendations.
+The Panel learned during interviews that as a result of the periodic review, the programme name will be changed to Instrumentation and Control Engineering (ICENG).
+The amendments were commended by SAC and PAC members during the interviews.
+The College Council, QAAC, QAC, and the Department Council are responsible for monitoring the implementation of the periodic review recommendations.